Heading into next storm system, Sacramento region still recovering from last week

 “A lot of people have moved to our community over the last decade and have never seen the river like this,” Leatherman said.
 “We have opened up some parking lots so they can get down and see the river.”

-“They want to try and get (the repairs) done hopefully before the impact of the next rain,” said county water resources spokesman Matt Robinson.
+“They want to try and get (the repairs) done, hopefully before the impact of the next rain,” said Matt Robinson, a county water resources spokesman.
 The coming storm will be the patched levee’s first true stress test, according to a county press release.

-While scattered showers began Wednesday, heavier rainfall is expected to hit Thursday, followed by another storm on Friday.
-That system is expected to peter out over the weekend before a third storm hits on Monday.
+While scattered showers began Wednesday, heavier rainfall was expected to hit Thursday, followed by another storm Friday.
+That system is expected to peter out over the weekend before a third storm hits Monday.
 The first two storms are expected to drop significant amounts of rain, but meteorologist Mike Kochasic said they’re weaker than last week’s systems.

-On the American River, flows have dropped to pre-storm strength Wednesday from season high last Friday; it had fallen from 38.5 feet to 30 feet at the H Street bridge.
+On the American River, flows have dropped to pre-storm strength Wednesday from the season’s high Friday; it had fallen from 38.5 feet to 30 feet at the H Street bridge.

-State data also show the rate of water flowing into the lake has decreased steadily.
-Flows into the reservoir peaked last week at a season high of 140,931 cfs, according to state data.
+State data also show the rate of water flowing into Folsom Lake has decreased steadily.
+Flows into the reservoir peaked last week at a season high of 140,931 cubic feet per second, according to state data.
 They were hovering at less than 20,000 cfs Wednesday.

 In Wilton, Robinson said “people are getting back to normal,” after evacuating or sheltering-in-place over the weekend due to flooding along the Cosumnes River.